 Barbara van der Vaart is our project coordinator.
 She obtained an MSc degree in Cultural Anthropology at Utrecht University.
 For her thesis, she conducted field research in Malawi on indigenous medical practices.
 She also studied Child and Adolescent Psychology in Utrecht and is very interested in this particular research.
 Before she joined the WARN-D team, she worked as a project officer for an ERC Advanced Grant project at the Delft University of Technology.
 You can find her Leiden University website here.

 Science is better and also more fun if practiced as a team effort, and many more people are involved in our project than just the core team.
 Thanks to previous and current team members for your efforts!

-- Internships 2021: Joel Essen, Agnese Ferrante, Anna Karl, Nicole Bertrand, Aljoscha Rimpler, Noemi Platania
+- Master theses students, internships, & research assistants 2021: Joel Essen, Agnese Ferrante, Anna Karl, Nicole Bertrand, Aljoscha Rimpler, Noemi Platania

 Scientific advisory board